Drug Testing in the Workplace & the Legalization of Marijuana

 In 2014, Illinois was the 20th state to legalize medical marijuana.
 Fast forward to 2020 and it will be the 11th state to legalize recreational marijuana.
 Starting January 1st, that means that recreational possession and sales will be legal for adults 21 years of age and older.
 Similar to Colorado and other states where marijuana is legal, residents will have more buying power than visitors and tourists when it comes to marijuana purchases.
 Individual cities and counties can opt to prevent sales but not possession.
 Homegrown marijuana will be legal only for medical use and previous convictions and arrests for marijuana will be lifted.
-Any person, business or landlord can prohibit use on private property.
+Any person, business, or landlord can prohibit the use on private property.
 Illinois colleges and universities will also be allowed to ban marijuana use.

 But, what does all of this mean for employment laws and drug testing in the workplace?

-The short answer is, nobody can answer that question with any certainty yet.
+The short answer is, that nobody can answer that question with any certainty yet.
 First and foremost, employers will need to update their drug testing policies as the laws change and neglecting to do so could lead to problems down the road.

 The federal government maintains its legislation that marijuana is a Schedule 1 drug and it will likely remain illegal, at minimum, through the end of our current presidency.

 The ADA explicitly exempts from its scope the “illegal use of drugs” and defines that term to include any substances that are unlawful under the federal Controlled Substances Act, which still lists marijuana as a banned substance.
 As a result, employers can terminate an employee who tests positive for marijuana—even if that employee is disabled, prescribed medical marijuana and only uses marijuana on his or her own time—and avoid risking liability under the ADA.